 6. Reduction in errors

-Increased automation means reducing the human intervention in all the processes which reduces the number of errors made.
+Increased automation means reducing the human intervention in all the processes which reduce the number of errors made.

 7. Cost reduction